 Women who have trouble conceiving may realize that the possible reasons are manifold.
 One of the reasons for not able to get pregnant can be a blockage in the fallopian tubes known as tubal factor infertility.
 An obstruction in the fallopian tubes can prevent the sperm from reaching the egg or in some cases the fertilized egg to enter the uterus for implantation.

 Blockage in the fallopian tube can occur due to several reasons.
-Doctors commonly recommend a diagnostic test called Hysterosalpingogram or HSG test to determine the cause.
+Doctors commonly recommend a diagnostic test called a Hysterosalpingogram or HSG test to determine the cause.
 HSG test involves injecting an iodine-based dye into the cervix and taking an X-ray to examine the uterus, in order to check if the fallopian tubes are congested.
 In case a woman has suffered two or more miscarriages, she may also require taking HSG test to check if the uterus has any structural issues like fibroids or polyps.

-What is a Hysterosalpingogram?
+What Is a Hysterosalpingogram?

 Couples trying to conceive may often ask ‘what is an HSG test’.
 HSG or Hysterosalpingogram is a radiological procedure performed using an X-ray to gauge female fertility.
 HSG test uses a special radio-opaque contrasting dye which is injected into the cervix with the help of a thin catheter that enables picturing of the fallopian tubes and uterus.
 If the dye flows unobstructed through the tubes and uterus, it implies no blockage.
 But if the dye stops at any juncture, it may suggest a tubal blockage.

-Why is the HSG Test Performed?
+Why Is the HSG Test Performed?

 The HSG test is performed to ascertain the cause of infertility in cases where couples are unable to conceive.
 Also, when a woman has had a few miscarriages, HSG test is done to study the shape of the uterus as the irregular uterine shape can lead to repeated miscarriages.
 Physical anomalies in the uterus may be genetic or acquired.
 Similarly, if the uterus has problems like polyps and fibroids, it can make conception difficult.